 The page title also appears on the results page after being indexed by a search engine.
-On Google, the page title is the blue link of text that can be clicked to navigate to the website.
-For this reason, you’ll want your page title to act as a headline and entice searchers to click on your result.
+On Google, the title tag is the blue link of text that can be clicked to navigate to the website.
+For this reason, you want your title tag to act as a headline and entice searchers to click on your result.

-Titles have direct impact on a page’s CTR because the title is often the first impression of your link and where the user will place their mouse when clicking through.
+Titles have a direct impact on a page’s CTR because the title is often the first impression of your link and where the user will place their mouse when clicking through.